Asymptotics of semigroups generated by operator matrices: Operator matrices with diagonal domain

 \section{Operator matrices with diagonal domain}

-While tackling abstract problems that are related to concrete initial--boundary value problems with dynamical boundary conditions and/or with coupled systems of PDE's, it is common that one has to check whether an operator matrix generates a $C_0$-semigroup on a suitable product Banach space, see e.g.~\cite{St87},~\cite{Na89}, and \cite{Mu05c}.
-To fix the ideas, let us impose the following.
+Whenever an abstract problem that is related to coupled systems of linear PDEs is studied, one commonly has to check whether an operator matrix generates a $C_0$-semigroup on a suitable product Banach space $E\times F$.
+The compact notation in~\eqref{opma} is meant to signify that $\mathbf A$ acts on elements of $E\times F$ by